(damaged boys) 23

 Connecticut Avenue sprawled out for blocks in front of him, as it did every night on his walk home from work.
 He’d take the metro to the Dupont Circle stop, and he’d walk the rest of the way.
 Tonight, the stars were sprinkled across the winter sky, brilliant and winking.
 He’d thought it strange to see the stars so well in the city.
 He couldn’t ever remember seeing them here.
 But, there were many things he hadn’t noticed in the months since he’d moved there, in the months his brother had been found dead in Los Angeles, a victim of depression, asphyxiated.

-More "(damaged boys) 22"
+Continue with “(damaged boys) 22”

 (damaged boys) 21